Wondering why you’re running out of breath when you try to go for a run?

 Cigarette and alcohol content damage your heart and lungs.
 They are two of the major causes of difficulty in breathing.
 People who smoke have smaller coronary blood vessels (making it difficult for their blood to flow through their bodies), and an elevated average heart rate (which makes running hard).

-While runners who also smoke or drink on a regular basis can improve their performance with training, this cannot be done as effectively as with people who do not have these habits.
+While runners who also smoke or drink regularly can improve their performance with training, this cannot be done as effectively as with people who do not have these habits.
 Studies show that the carbon monoxide content of your blood increases when smoking, which greatly interferes with your body’s ability to transport oxygen to your cells.

-For endurance sports such as running, oxygen transport and supply are critical.
-But this doesn’t mean that you can just skip that last cigarette before your run.
+For endurance sports, running, oxygen transport and supply are critical.
+But this doesn’t mean you can skip that last cigarette before your run.
 Oxygen transport is impacted for up to 24 hours after you smoke because the nicotine in the cigarette hinders your blood vessels’ regulation and your lung function.

 Alcohol can impact your running in a few ways, but one huge factor is dehydration.
 Drinking alcohol makes you dehydrated, which can be dangerous if you are going for a run.
-Without proper hydration, you are more at risk for muscle injuries and cramps—and your body is unable to regulate its temperature.
-Drinking in moderation every now and then may be ok, but drinking in excess will certainly hurt your training.
+Without proper hydration, you are more at risk for muscle injuries and cramps—and your body cannot regulate its temperature.
+Drinking in moderation now and then may be ok, but drinking in excess will undoubtedly hurt your training.

 8. Synchronize your breathing and foot strikes.